legobridge/legobridge.github.io/_posts/2025-01-05-evaluating-deceptive-alignment.md

 ## MCQ Dataset Generation

 Next, I used GPT-4o to generate a dataset of 290 MCQs concerning a diverse set of topics.
-I wrote about 10 of these by hand, QA'd them with AI assistance, then went on to generate 350 more, out of which 280 survived the QA process, for a grand total of 290 (would have loved to have a nice round number, but such is life).
+I wrote about 10 of these by hand, quality-assured them with AI assistance, then went on to generate 350 more, out of which 280 survived the QA process, for a grand total of 290 (would have loved to have a nice round number, but such is life).

 This iterative process of generating a synthetic dataset is described in [part 3.2 of ARENA](https://arena-chapter3-llm-evals.streamlit.app/[3.2]_Dataset_Generation).